PotionApps/potionx/docs/docs/conventions/web-layer.md

 # Web Layer
 This layer receives HTTP requests and manages web sockets.
-It is mostly contains [Phoenix's](https://www.phoenixframework.org/) defaults.
+It mostly contains [Phoenix's](https://www.phoenixframework.org/) defaults.
 It communicates with the GraphQL layer via HTTP and Websocket JSON requests.

 ![architecture](./web-layer.svg)